hongtaowu67/container_imagine/README.md

 # Container Imagination
 __Can I Pour into it?
 Robot Imagining Open Containability Affordance of Previously Unseen Objects via Physical Simulations (RA-L with ICRA 2021)__

-:star:__*Best Paper Finalist in Human-Robot Interaction of ICRA 2021*__:star:

 [Hongtao Wu](https://hongtaowu67.github.io/), [Gregory Chirikjian](https://me.jhu.edu/faculty/gregory-s-chirikjian/)

-Container Imagination is a method to enable robot to imagine the open containability affordance of an unseen object.
+Container Imagination is a method which enables robot to imagine the open containability affordance of an unseen object.
 With the understanding of the containability, the robot is able to identify whether the object is able to contain materials (e.g., M&M candies!) and pour a cup of the material into the object if it is identified as an open container.

 <p align="center">
 <img src="doc/teaser.gif" width=100% alt="Drawing">